 The agenda for the IETF meetings is a very fluid thing.
-It is sent, updated, to the IETF announcement list three times prior to the meeting, and is also available on the web.
-The agenda for the 50th IETF, for example, is at http://www.ietf.org/meetings/agenda_50.html.
+It is typically sent to the IETF announcement list a few times prior to the meeting, and it is also available on the web.
 The final agenda is included in the registration packets.
 Of course, "final" in the IETF doesn't mean the same thing as it does elsewhere in the world.
 The final agenda is simply the version that went to the printer.
 The Secretariat will post agenda changes on the bulletin board near the IETF registration desk (not the hotel registration desk).
+These late changes are not capricious: they are made "just in time" as session chairs and speakers become aware of unanticipated clashes.
+The IETF is too dynamic for agendas to be tied down weeks in advance.

 Assignments for breakout rooms (where the Working Groups and BOFs meet) and a map showing the room locations are also shown on the agenda.
 Room assignments can change as the agenda changes.
-Some Working Groups meet multiple times during a meeting and every attempt is made to have a Working Group meet in the same room for each session.
+Some Working Groups meet multiple times during a meeting, and every attempt is made to have a Working Group meet in the same room for each session.